Roguezilla/game-of-life/README.md

 # Conway's Game of Life
-Written just for fun while I was in school and bored.
+Written just for fun while I was at school and bored.

 > Gosper's glider gun on gen 0
 > ![Gosper's glider gun](https://i.imgur.com/EtkXV3x.png)